dylanbrandtner/CarND-Semantic-Segmentation-Project-P12/README.md

   <img src="./doc/before5.png" width="425"> <img src="./doc/after5.png" width="425">
 </p>

+As you can see, road pixel detection is much improved in the second run, and false positives are much less common.

 ## Application to videos
 I also chose to freeze my model, and import it into another script I wrote called `convert_video.py`.
 This script imports the frozen neural network, and uses it to make predictions on fames in a video.
 It then takes the resulting images and stitches them into an output video.
 I grabbed two example videos from the [Advanced Lane Detection Project](https://github.com/dylanbrandtner/CarND-Advanced-Lane-Lines-P4) and converted the first 10 seconds of each.